DaveCTurner/davecturner.github.io/_posts/2018-08-12-working-with-timezones.markdown

-- the southern hemisphere starts each year in summertime, so the forwards/backwards shifts of their clocks is the other way round from countries in the northern hemisphere
+- the southern hemisphere starts each year in summertime, so the forwards/backwards shifts of their clocks is the other way round from timezones in the northern hemisphere

 - timezones near to the equator may not shift their clocks at all